 Area Risk Mitigating Action Funding The risk that we are unable to finance the business, caused by support provided to the profession in the form of discounted fees over two years with additional legislative obligations from new legal services bill pending, combined with a changing economic environment, record levels of inflation, cost of living crises and challenging labour market.
-This may result in reserves being depleted Approved fees for 2023/24 include an increase that realigns fees to pre-covid levels plus keeping pace with inflation.
-Our operating plan for 2023/24 includes key technology projects which will ultimately improve efficiency and improve quality of our internal reports.
-Expenditure is managed closely to ensure we do not exceed budget Closed defined benefit pension scheme The risk that our pension scheme deficit worsens, caused by insufficient funding and market volatility.
+This may result in reserves being depleted Approved fees for 2023/24 included an increase that realigned fees to pre-covid levels, approved 2024/25 fees continue to keep pace with inflation whilst ensuring reserves are adequately maintained.
+Our operating plan for 2024/25 includes key technology projects which will ultimately improve efficiency and improve quality of our internal reports.
+Expenditure is managed closely to ensure we do not exceed budget Closed defined benefit pension scheme The risk that our pension scheme position declines, caused by insufficient funding and market volatility.
 This may result in a significant financial commitment Close liaison with scheme Trustees, funding plans and de-risking of investments.
-The recovery plan, accepted by the regulator agreed during 2020, covering a 10-year period.
-A review of investment strategy to consolidate market gains indicated by the triennial valuation received in 2023
+The recovery plan was accepted by the regulator agreed during 2020, covering a 10-year period.
+A review of investment strategy to consolidate market gains indicated by the triennial valuation was received in 2024 Cyber security The risk that the Society's cyber security fails to protect the organisation from a cyber-attack or fails to enable the organisation to prepare for and respond to cyber security issues.
+Continued focus on colleague education and email/web filtering.
+Program of improvements and upgrades to processes and business systems with a focus of protecting and preparing for cyber security issues, such as introducing disaster recovery as a service for our CRM and Website hosted environment, continual migration of business systems to the cloud improving security and disaster recovery, implementing managed section and response service to proactively monitor and mitigate cyber attacks for our network, Microsoft 365 environment and hosted website environment.
+Al The risk that the Society's data is made available to unintended recipients by use of an Al tool.
+This could include sensitive data Introduction of the AI policy restricting use of AI tools to only those approved by IT, which will only be those that protect and ringfence our data